Introduction

 Policy Profile Configuration

-Step 1.
-Navigate to Configuration > Tags & Profiles > Policy and click +Add to create a Policy Profile.
+Step 2.
 Add the name and uncheck the Central Switching box.
 With this setup, the controller handles client authentication, and the FlexConnect Access Point switches client data packets locally.

 Policy Tag Configuration

 Step 1.
-Navigate to Configuration > Tags & Profiles > Tags > Policy > +Add.
-Assign a name, and map the Policy Profile and WLAN Profile create before.
+From GUI: Navigate to Configuration > Tags & Profiles > Tags > Policy > +Add.

 Flex Profile Configuration

 Step 2.
 Under the VLAN tab, add the needed VLANs, those assigned by default to the WLAN through a Policy Profile, or the ones pushed by a RADIUS server.
-Then click Save & Apply to Device.
+Then click Update & Apply to Device.

 Site Tag Configuration